eliangcs/zapier-app-rust-wasm/README.md

 The `#[wasm_bindgen]` macro is where wasm-bindgen performs its magic, generating the JavaScript and Rust glue code, so they can talk to each other.

-I did a test to compute `fib(43)` on the Zapier editor.
-This is how they
+I did a test to compute `fib(43)` on the Zap editor.
+This is how they performed:
-performed:

 | JavaScript              | WebAssembly                 |
 |-------------------------|-----------------------------|
 | ![JS: 19.3s][result_js] | ![WASM: 10.2s][result_wasm] |

-So 19.3s vs. 10.2s ≈ 89% faster.
+So 19.3s vs. 10.2s ≈ WebAssembly is 89% faster.

 ## Example 2: making a request